ybonjour/test-store/README.md

 ```

 ### Store results at the end of a run
 Run `./gradlew storeResults` to store your test results once you have executed your tests.
+It will collect all test results (in JUnit XML format) according to the pattern specified in `teststore.xmlReports` in your `build.gradle` file and send them to the test-store server.

 ### Store results as soon as they are available
 If you want to store the result of a test as soon as it finishes, you can set `incremental` to `true`.
 In this case you don't need to use the `storeResults` task.